whyjsjejwj/MAD25_T01_Team03/README.md

 Each module (Notes, Timer, Motivation Hub, Quiz Zone) is independently built for scalability and clarity.

 ### 3. Offline-First Architecture
-Core features such as notes, quotes, and the Pomodoro timer work offline.
-Data is saved locally using **Room Database**.
+Core features such as **Notes, Motivational quotes, and Quizzes** are now stored using Firebase Firestore, ensuring secure cloud backup and multi-device accessibility.
+The **Pomodoro timer** will have its data stored offline in Share Preference.

 ### 4. Consistency & Familiarity
 Design inspiration taken from Notion, Quizlet, and Forest to maintain familiarity while offering unique features.

 ### 5. Expandability for Stage 2
 The structure allows future enhancements such as cloud sync, analytics, and notification-based reminders.
+(Add more information)

 ---